Are you expecting a new addition to your family, or planning for a baby? Or have you ever wondered what impact your

 Visiting the dentist while pregnant is highly recommended for your own wellbeing and that of your unborn child.
-Routine dental treatment is safe during pregnancy, however it’s the timing that matters.
+Routine dental treatment is safe during pregnancy, however it’s the timing that’s important.

-During pregnancy we avoid taking radiographs until after the baby is born.
-However, should an emergency procedure require radiographs, which are safe to take, we would defer them just for your peace of mind.
+During pregnancy, avoid taking radiographs until after the baby is born.
+However, should an emergency procedure require radiographs, our dentist can defer them for your peace of mind.

-Although the dental care you’ll get while pregnant will probably be routine, there are a few tips to consider:
+Although the dental care you’ll get while pregnant will probably be routine, there are a few points to remember:

-2. Inform us when you are pregnant so we can advise you of any special instructions and adjust your dental plan to best suit.
+• Inform us when you are pregnant so we can advise you of any special instructions and adjust your dental plan to suit.

-3. Focus on eating a balanced and healthy diet.
-Cravings are normal during pregnancy but remember that these snacks will increase your chances of tooth decay and gum disease.
+• Focus on eating a balanced and healthy diet.
+Cravings are normal during pregnancy but remember that snacks will often increase your chances of tooth decay and gum disease.
 Eat a nutritious diet every day including fruits, vegetables, grains, beans and lean meats.
-Try not to eat too many sweet foods.
+Avoid the temptation in eating too many sweet foods.

-5. Your growing baby's calcium demands are high so you should increase your own calcium consumption to compensate.
-Eat calcium-enriched foods such as dairy or soy alternatives.
+• Your growing baby's calcium demands are high so you should increase your calcium consumption to compensate.

-6. Pregnant women who experience morning sickness with vomiting and/or acid reflux are at high risk of tooth erosion.
-To reduce risk of tooth erosion and damage to your teeth after vomiting/reflux you can:
+• Pregnant women who experience morning sickness with vomiting and/or acid reflux have a high risk of tooth erosion.
+To reduce the risk of tooth erosion and damage to your teeth after vomiting/reflux you should:

-- Rinse your mouth immediately with water or a mouth rinse after vomiting.
+- Rinse your mouth immediately with water or use a mouth rinse after vomiting.

 - Chew sugar free gum to stimulate saliva to neutralise and wash away acid.

-- Smear a little bit of toothpaste over your teeth with your finger.
+- Smear a small amount of toothpaste over your teeth with your finger.

 - Wait at least 30 minutes before brushing to avoid damaging the softened enamel surface due to the acid.